-The application for an Education, Health and Care Plan will combine information from a variety of sources including: parents/carers, teachers, SENDCo, social care, health professionals and Educational Psychologists.
+The application for an Education, Health and Care Plan assessment will combine information from a variety of sources which could include: information from parents/carers, teachers, SENDCo, social care, health professionals, advisory services and Educational Psychologists.

 Information will be gathered relating to the current provision provided, action points that have been taken, and the preliminary outcomes of targets set.
 The Childrens and Families Act 2014 states that the Local Authority must document how to obtain an EHC needs assessment on the Local Offer.
-The decision will be made by an external panel which will include people from education, health and social care about whether or not the child is eligible for an EHC Plan.
-Parents/carers have the right to appeal against a decision not to initiate a statutory assessment leading to an EHC Plan.
+The decision will be made by an external panel which will include people from education, health and social care about whether or not the child is eligible for an EHC Plan to be issued.
+Parents/carers have the right to appeal against a decision not to initiate a statutory assessment leading to an EHC Plan and the content of the plan if agreed to issue.
 Parents/carers also have the right to personally initiate an EHCP with their local authority if they wish to do so.